NU-MSR/crb-makerspace/docs/equipment/rotary-tool.md

 - Unplug (or remove battery) before changing bits.
 - Ensure the collet is properly sized and tightened; remove the wrench before powering on.
 - Let the tool reach full speed before contacting the work; do not stall the motor—let the tool do the work.
-- Keep your hands and body out of the rotationbehind the bit and direct sparks/debris away from yourself and others.
+- Direct sparks/debris away from yourself and others.
-- Do not apply pressure to the sides ("side‑load") cut‑off wheels; use guards where provided.
+- Do not apply pressure to the sides of cut‑off wheels ("side‑load").

 ## Materials & Fumes
 - Avoid materials that produce hazardous fumes (e.g., PVC/vinyl).
 Use fume extraction when cutting plastics.